AdamBoley/Project-Beergate/README.md

 The official [django-summernote](https://github.com/summernote/django-summernote) documentation and [this article](https://djangocentral.com/integrating-summernote-in-django/) were collectively invaluable in implementing the Summernote editor to both the admin panel and front-end UserReviewForm.
 Django Summernote itself should be credited for its ease of use and clarity of documentation.
 After the trials and travails encountered when working with the CK Editor and TinyMCE editors, this was very welcome.

-[This Summernote website page](https://summernote.org/deep-dive/#custom-toolbar-popover) was useful for customising the options available to the Summernote editors.
+[This Summernote documentation](https://summernote.org/deep-dive/#custom-toolbar-popover) was useful for customising the options available to the Summernote editors.
 Again, the ease-of-use should be specifically mentioned.

 [This article](https://learndjango.com/tutorials/django-search-tutorial) by noted Django export Will Vincent provided invaluable guidance on implementing a working search bar.